aldrineeinsteen/tiny_quizzer/README.md

 5.  **Performance Analytics**: The platform provides detailed analytics and insights into each student's performance, helping them identify strengths and weaknesses and optimize their study plan.

 6.  **Community Support**: Tiny Quizzer features a community forum where students can discuss questions, share tips, and learn from each other's experiences.

+## Architecture

+For understanding the product architecture please refer to /docs/ARCHITECTURE.md .